 While our white and milk chocolate products contain the most, our 70%, 85%, 90% and 99% bars do not have milk products in them.Lindt

-We recommend the 70% product as it’s not too bitter.
-In fact for a dark chocolate it’s actually quite sweet.
-Unfortunately, Lindt do use butter products in their other ranges such as the ‘Touch of sea salt’, or the ‘Rosted Hazelnut’ bars.
+We recommend the 70% product as it’s rather sweet for a dark chocolate.
+Unfortunately, Lindt does use butter products in their other ranges such as the ‘Touch of sea salt’, or the ‘Roasted Hazelnut’ bars.
 Be careful to avoid those.

 If there’s only one comfort food for vegans, it’s probably got to be hummus.
 Hailing from the Middle East originally, it has become a staple of supermarkets and fridges around the UK.
 Hummus is generally seen as a fairly healthy, fast food option.
 It can be eaten on its own with a bit of lightly toasted pitta bread or added to meals.

 Shop bought products can, unfortunately, be a little high in salt and a lot of brands also contain preservatives such as Potassium sorbate.
 Try to avoid those if possible.
 Having to read the labels is a pain at first, but once you find a good brand you can just stick to it.

 You should also know that making your own hummus is not that difficult.
 If you want all the taste of a junk food without all the additives, try this simple recipe from Oh She Glows.

 - Tescos – Hummus (free from Potassium Sorbate)